Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   These properties were unused, and therefore application should remove occurrences of these methods.
 * *AIS_InteractiveObject::SelectionPriority()*.
   These property was not implemented.
+* The class *LocOpe_HBuilder* has been removed as obsolete.
+* The class *QANewBRepNaming_BooleanOperationFeat* has been removed.
+The class *QANewBRepNaming_BooleanOperation* should be used instead.

 @subsection upgrade_occt720_correction_of_Offset_API Corrections in BRepOffset API